vatpac-technology/sops/docs/aerodromes/Camden (YSCN)/Coordination.md

 ### Taxi Call

-Whilst the aircraft is taxiing, the Ground Controller Coordinate with the controller responsible for Sydney Departures South (SDS).
+Whilst the aircraft is taxiing, the Ground Controller will Coordinate with the controller responsible for Sydney Departures South (SDS).
 In response to a taxiies call, SY TCU will issue a squawk code.

 CN TWR must advise SY TCU when the aircraft has called 'Ready'.